maxpiva/Nancy.Rest.Client/README.md

 A server using [Nancy](http://nancyfx.org) & [Nancy.Rest.Module](https://github.com/maxpiva/Nancy.Rest.Module).

-You should read [Nancy.Rest.Module](https://github.com/maxpiva/Nancy.Rest.Module) documentation to understand how it works before continuing reading.
+It is recommended you read the  [Nancy.Rest.Module](https://github.com/maxpiva/Nancy.Rest.Module) documentation to understand how the server mount the services before continuing reading.

 ## Installation